-Tree Species Type Tree Height Distance Spacing between trees (on average) Small Tree (Deciduous Subcanopy) Up to 20' Min.
+Tree Species Type Tree Height Distance-Spacing between trees (on average) Small Tree Up to 20' Min.
 20'

+(Deciduous Subcanopy)

-Medium Tree (Deciduous Canopy and Subcanopy) 20-40' Min30' Large Tree (Deciduous Canopy) >40 Min.
+Medium Tree (Deciduous Canopy and Subcanopy) 20-40' Min30'

+Large Tree (Deciduous Canopy) >40 Min.
 35'

 (2) Street Tree Location.
-Large street trees shall be planted in front of each lot in the right-of-way in accordance with the following standards for large deciduous canopy trees (smaller trees should use the maximum distance-spacing guidelines in the table above to calculate the number of trees required):
+Large street trees shall be planted in front of each lotalong the street in the right-of-way in accordance with the following standards for large deciduous at a rate of 1 deciduous canopy tree per 35lf, less the widths of clear vision zones required by the City of Novi, the Road Commission for Oakland County or the Wayne County Road Commission. canopy trees (smaller trees should use the maximum distance guidelines in the table above to calculate the number of trees required):

-Table 32.a.(32) Street Tree Requirements for Single Family Residential Lots
+Table 3.a.(3) Street Tree Requirements for Single Family Residential Lots

+Lineal Tree

-Lineal Frontage Trees Required
+Frontage s Required

-<70 feet 1 tree
+&lt;70 feet 1 tree

-or =70 feet 2 trees
+or =70 2

+feet trees

+→ or 3

-or =105 feet 3 trees
+=105 feet trees

+→ or 4

-or =140 feet 4 trees
+=140 feet trees

+→ or 5

-or =175 feet 5 trees
+=175 feet trees

+1 7 0 11

-- If space allows, more than the minimum may be planted on a lot.
-Driveway width and corner clearance zones may be subtracted from the lineal frontage. - (a) Corner lots shall have trees planted along both streets in accordance with the above requirements for each frontage, provided that trees are not planted within the 25 foot corner clearance zone (Section 5.9) or Road Commission for Oakland County (RCOC) required clear vision zone, depending on the road jurisdiction. - (a)(b) Subdivision open spaces shall have street trees located within the right-of-way at a rate of 1 tree per 35lf (not including frontage in clear vision zones). - (b)(c) Trees shall not be planted closer than 10 feet from any driveway. - (e)(d) Distances between trees and curbs or sidewalks shall be: - 1.
-At least (4) four feet for deciduous canopy trees where the space between curb and walk is at least 8 feet.
-For subcanopy trees where the distance between the curb and walk is less than 8 feet, the trees should be centered. and subcanopy trees. - 2.
-At least 5 feet for shrubs behind curbs with angled or perpendicular parking - (d)(e) If subcanopy trees are to be used as street trees for tight plantings areas and under utility lines, only use species/varieties which can be attractively pruned per city standards (a minimum ground clearance of 14 feet on the street side and 10 feet on the non-street side). - (f) No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
-Effort should also be made to keep all trees at least 5 feet away from underground utility lines.
+\ If space allows, more than the minimum may be planted on a lot.

+- (a) Corner lots shall have trees planted along both streets in accordance with the above requirements for each frontage, provided that trees are not planted within the 25 foot corner clearance zone (Section 5.9) - (b)(a) Trees shall not be planted closer than 10 feet from any driveway. - (c)(b) Distances between trees and curbs or sidewalks shall be: - 1.
+At least (4)four feet for deciduous canopy trees where the space between curb and walk is at least 8 feet.
+For subcanopy trees where the distance between the curb and walk is less than 8 feet, the trees should be centered between the curb and walk.and subcanopy trees. - 2.
+At least 5 feet spacing shall be provide for shrubs behind curbs with angled or perpendicular parking - (d)(c) If subcanopy trees are to be used as street trees for tight plantings areas and under utility lines, only use species/varieties which can be attractively pruned per city standards (a minimum ground clearance of 14 feet on the street side and 10 feet on the non-street side).
-(e)

-- b.
-Single-family residential site condominiums with no lot lines. - (1) Street Tree Requirement: 1 canopy or 1.5 ornamental trees per residential unit. - (2) Tree Placement: In front of residential unit in the area between the sidewalk and the curb as described in the Chart below:
+- (e) No deciduous canopy tree, subcanopy tree or evergreen tree shall be planted closer than 15 lateral feet from any overhead utility wire, or closer than 10 lateral feet from any fire hydrant, catch basin or manhole.
+Effort should also be made to keep all trees at least 5 feet away from underground utility lines. - b.
+Single-family residential site condominiums with no lot lines. - (1) Street Tree Requirement: 1 deciduous canopy tree per residential unit. - (2) Tree Placement: In front of residential unit in the area between the sidewalk and the curb as described in the Chart below: